Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 - Hip fullness

-- Perceived vertical line (perceived height–this is not actual height measurement)
+- Perceived vertical line (perceived height–this is not actual height measurement.
+See the first bullet point.)

 KIBBE BODY ID TIP: Once you have a full-body photo of yourself taken from chest level, try outlining your silhouette.
 Simplifying your shape down to an outline can be very helpful to objectively answer some of the body-shape-related questions.
 Pay particular attention to how much your natural waist dips in and the silhouette of your shoulder caps.
 A cinched waist, even when overweight, coupled with rounded shoulder caps points to the “soft” categories of Body IDs.
 Whereas sharp, toned-looking shoulder caps (without working out) point to the “angular” Body IDs.